-The RT/CLK pin receives a frequency-synchronization signal from an external system clock.
-To implement this synchronization feature connect a square wave to the RT/CLK pin through either circuit network shown in Figure 26.
-The square wave applied to the RT/CLK pin must switch lower than 0.5 V but higher than 1.7 V, and it must have a pulse-width greater than 15 ns.
-The synchronization frequency range is 160 kHz to 2300 kHz.
+The RT/CLK pin can receive a frequency synchronization signal from an external system clock.
+To implement this synchronization feature connect a square wave to the RT/CLK pin through either circuit network shown in Figure 38.
+The square wave applied to the RT/CLK pin must switch lower than 0.5 V and higher than 2 V, and must have a pulsewidth greater than 15 ns.
+The synchronization frequency range is 160 to 2300 kHz.
 The rising edge of the SW synchronizes to the falling edge of RT/CLK pin signal.
-The external synchronization circuit must be designed so that the default-frequency set-resistor is connected from the RT/CLK pin to ground when the synchronization signal is off.
-When using a low-impedance signal source, the frequency set resistor is connected in parallel with an AC-coupling capacitor to a termination resistor (for example 50 Ω) as shown in Figure 26.
-The two resistors in series provide the default-frequency setting resistance when the signal source is turned off.
-The sum of the resistance must set the switching frequency close to the external CLK frequency.
-TI recommends to AC-couple the synchronization signal through a 10-pF ceramic capacitor to RT/CLK pin.
+Design the external synchronization circuit such that the default-frequency set resistor connects from the RT/CLK pin to ground when the synchronization signal is off.
+When using a low-impedance signal source, the frequency-set resistor connects in parallel with an AC-coupling capacitor to a termination resistor (for example, 50 Ω) as shown in Figure 38.
+The two resistors in the series provide the default frequency-setting resistance when the signal source is turned off.
+The sum of the resistance sets the switching frequency close to the external CLK frequency.
+AC-coupling the synchronization signal through a 10-pF ceramic capacitor to RT/CLK pin is recommended.

-The first time that the RT/CLK is pulled above the PLL threshold, the TPS54340-Q1 device switches from the RT-resistor free-running frequency mode to the PLL-synchronized mode.
+The first time the RT/CLK pulls above the PLL threshold the TPS54341 device switches from the RT-resistor free-running frequency mode to the PLL-synchronized mode.
 The internal 0.5-V voltage source is removed and the RT/CLK pin becomes high impedance as the PLL begins to lock onto the external signal.
 The switching frequency can be higher or lower than the frequency set with the RT/CLK resistor.
 The device transitions from the resistor mode to the PLL mode and locks onto the external clock frequency within 78 μs.
-During the transition from the PLL mode to the resistor-programmed mode, the switching frequency falls to 150 kHz and then increases or decreases to the resistor programmed frequency when the 0.5-V bias voltage is reapplied to the RT/CLK resistor.
+During the transition from the PLL mode to the resistor-programmed mode, the switching frequency falls to 150 kHz and then increases or decreases to the resistor-programmed frequency when the 0.5-V bias voltage is reapplied to the RT/CLK resistor.

-The switching frequency is divided by 8, 4, 2, and 1 as the FB pin voltage ramps from 0 to 0.8 V. The device implements a digital-frequency foldback to enable synchronizing to an external clock during normal start-up and fault conditions.
-Figure 27, Figure 28 and Figure 29 show the device synchronized to an external system clock in continuous-conduction mode (CCM), discontinuous-conduction mode (DCM), and pulse-skip mode (Eco-Mode).
+The switching frequency is divided by 8, 4, 2, and 1 as the FB pin voltage ramps from 0 to 0.8 V. The device implements a digital frequency foldback which enables synchronization to an external clock during normal startup and fault conditions.
+Figure 39, Figure 40 and Figure 41 show the device synchronized to an external system clock in continuous conduction mode (CCM), discontinuous conduction (DCM), and pulse skip mode (Eco-Mode).